 Wm.
 Farmer and Sons was founded by North Carolina native Kirby Farmer, who moved to the Hudson Valley to attend the Culinary Institute of America.
 After working in hospitality in New York City, he and his wife began spending weekends upstate, often traveling to Hudson by Amtrak.

 The name itself comes from the family.
-Kirby’s full name is William Kirby Farmer.
-His father is William Joseph Farmer, and his son is William Wyeth Farmer.
+Kirby’s full name is William Kirby Farmer, his father is William Joseph Farmer, and his son is William Wyeth Farmer.

 Le Perche